Evaluating In-Context Learning of Libraries for Code Generation: Learning a New Programming Language

 \subsection{Experimental Setup}

-\textbf{Task.} We consider the task of automated theorem proving with the Isabelle language \cite{isabelle} using the miniF2F dataset \cite{minif2f}.
+\paragraph{Task.} We consider the task of automated theorem provin,g which has immense practical relevance.
+We generate proofs with the Isabelle language \cite{isabelle} for examples in the miniF2F dataset \cite{minif2f}.
 Figure \ref{fig:isabelle_ex} provides an example of the task.
-We focus on the algebra subset of MATH problems \cite{math_dataset} in the dataset, comprising a total of 140 examples.
+We chose to work with Isabelle because it is a programming language that does not have much paired data existing on the internet.
+It is also relatively small (in terms of number of keywords) which makes it possible to describe it in-context.
+We focus on the algebra subset of MATH problems \cite{math_dataset} in the miniF2F dataset, comprising a total of 140 examples.
 We wish to evaluate how well the model is able to in-context learn the unfamiliar Isabelle language.
 The prompt provided to the model consists of some supervision about the Isabelle language (described in detail later).
-This is followed by a formal statement written in Isabelle and an informal proof sketch for that statement written in Natural Language \cite{dsp}.
-Given this prompt, the goal of the model is to generate the formal proof for the statement in the unfamiliar Isabelle language.\\
+This is followed by a formal statement written in Isabelle and an informal proof sketch written in Natural Language \cite{dsp}.
+Given this prompt, the goal of the model is to generate the formal proof for the statement in the unfamiliar Isabelle language.

-\textbf{In-context supervision.} We experiment with two types of supervision formats: \emph{demonstrations} and \emph{description}.
+\paragraph{In-context supervision.} We experiment with two types of supervision formats: \emph{demonstrations} and \emph{description}.
 For demonstrations, we provide $8$ exemplars in the prompt, where each example consists of a formal statement in Isabelle, the corresponding informal proof in Natural Language, and the formal proof in Isabelle.
-Figure \ref{fig:prompt_isabelle_demos} in the appendix provides an example of this prompt type.
+Figure \ref{fig:prompt_isabelle_demos} in the Appendix provides an example of this prompt type.
 For description, we provide a Natural Language description of every keyword in the Isabelle language in the prompt.
-Note that since we are focusing on a very limited set of algebra problems, the language is not extensive and is represented by $12$ keywords.
-Figure \ref{fig:prompt_isabelle_desc_alias} in the appendix provides an example of this prompt type (with aliasing, which is described below).\\
+Note that since we are focusing on a limited set of algebra problems, the language can be represented by just $12$ keywords.
+Figure \ref{fig:prompt_isabelle_desc_alias} in the Appendix provides an example of this prompt type (with aliasing, which is described below).

-\textbf{Aliasing.} Since the data on which contemporary LLMs have been trained on is not widely known, it is unclear to what extent they might already be familiar with the Isabelle language.\footnote{One of the reasons we chose to work with Isabelle was because there is limited data available for it on the internet.} Hence we also experiment with aliasing all the keywords of the language with a different random string.
-Figure \ref{fig:isabelle_alias_ex} provides an illustration of aliasing an isabelle program.\\
+\paragraph{Aliasing.} Since the data on which contemporary LLMs have been trained on is not widely known, it is unclear to what extent they might already be familiar with Isabelle.
+Hence we experiment with aliasing all the keywords of the language with a different random string.
+Figure \ref{fig:isabelle_alias_ex} provides an illustration of aliasing an isabelle program.